OUR TEAM

 SOCIAL MEDIA MANAGER

 Kemmah Lombel is a Houston born Minneapolis raised multifaceted Liberian artist.
 From everything behind and in front of a camera, to a page and pen, Kemmah’s passion carries her through multiple art forms.
 Kemmah has been modeling since childhood and came back to the art form as a teenager.
 Kemmah’s passion for literature began in high school, inspired by writers such as James Baldwin and Nikki Giovanni.
-After graduating from with a degree in Journalism, Kemmah began assisting and modeling for Cynthia and subsequently began creative directing for NEO Narrative in 2022.
 Kemmah believes in building and maintaining spaces for Black art and Black youth to thrive.

 • JAMOND JACKSON

 Jamond is a St. Paul native and the Events Lead for ZOMA House.
 His main creative focus is photography and videography.
-He is the primary videographer and BTS photographer for NEO Narrative and he has his own photography/videography business called JJVisionary.
+He has his own photography and videography business called JJVisionary.
 Aside from the media realm, Jamond loves to stay active, indulge in different art mediums, and make those around him laugh.
 A quote Jamond likes to reference is “The most important thing is to try and inspire people so that they can be great in whatever they want to do.”
 Jamond is always looking to meet new people and build connections.

 • BRANDYN LEE TULLOCH